 But, to hire most lawyers, you have to pay money upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call today.
 See what we can do for you.

-Many times, SSA judges try to change your onset date to reduce the past due benefits that SSA has to pay.
+Many times, SSA judges try to change your onset date.
+They do this to reduce the past due benefits the SSA has to pay.
 We will do what we can so that does not happen.
 Of course, we want to see you win all of your past due benefits.

 If you are curious about your past due benefits, then we will walk you through your options.
 Our attorneys and staff can help also you apply for your SSDI and SSI benefits.

-Additionally, if you want to learn more about the representatives at Cannon Disability Law, then read our About Us page.
+Additionally, if you want to learn more about the lawyers and staff at our firm, then read our About Us page.
 There you will find more information about our lawyers.
 For example, Andria Summers can help you with your Medicare plan.
 She has over 20 years of experience with our law firm.

-Dianna Cannon has many years of experience representing disability claimants.
+Dianna Cannon has many years of experience helping clients who are seeking SSDI benefits.
 She has been an attorney for thirty years.
-Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
-We are experts.
+Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.
+We are experts at what we do.
 You can trust us to help you win your SSD and SSI benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Also, we help our clients make sure they are getting all of their benefits, including Medicaid and Medicare.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
-Call us today for your free consultation.
+You can learn more about SSA’s appeal forms.
+Call us today for your free review of your case.
 Let us help you obtain your ongoing and past due disability benefits.